nonizawa/pSA/README.md

 - `TApSA.py`: This is the Python script that runs the TApSA for MAX-CUT algorithm.
 - `SpSA.py`: This is the Python script that runs the SpSA for MAX-CUT algorithm.
-- `./graph/`: This directory contains the dataset of graphs used for evaluation.
+- `./graph/`: This directory contains the MAX-CUT dataset of graphs used for evaluation.
 - `./result/`: This directory contains the evaluation results generated using simulation.
+- `pSA.py`: This is the Python script that runs the pSA for MAX-CUT algorithm.
+- `./graph_GI/`: This directory contains the graph isomorphism (GI) dataset of graphs used for evaluation.

 ## Single Run